MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 #### Citrix virtual channel allow list

 The [Virtual channel allow list](https://docs.citrix.com/en-us/citrix-virtual-apps-desktops/secure/virtual-channel-security#adding-virtual-channels-to-the-allow-list) policy setting in CVAD enables the use of an allow list that specifies which virtual channels are allowed to be opened in an ICA session.
 When enabled, all processes except the Citrix built-in virtual channels must be stated.
-As a result, additional entries are required for the new Teams client to be able to connect to the client-side plugin (MsTeamsPluginCitrix.dll).
+As a result, more entries are required for the new Teams client to be able to connect to the client-side plugin (MsTeamsPluginCitrix.dll).

-With Citrix Virtual Apps and Desktops 2203 or later, the Virtual channel allow list is **enabled by default**.
-These default settings will deny access to the new Teams custom virtual channels as the allow list **doesn't** include the new Teams main process name.
+With Citrix Virtual Apps and Desktops 2203 or later, the virtual channel allow list is **enabled by default**.
+These default settings deny access to the new Teams custom virtual channels as the allow list **doesn't** include the new Teams main process name.

 The new Teams client requires three custom virtual channels to function: MSTEAMS, MSTEAM1 and MSTEAM2.
-These are accessed by ms-teams.exe.
-You can use wildcards to whitelist the ms-teams.exe executable and custom virtual channel:
+These channels are accessed by ms-teams.exe.
+You can use wildcards to allow the ms-teams.exe executable and custom virtual channel:

 - MSTEAMS,C:\Program Files\WindowsApps\MSTeams*8wekyb3d8bbwe\ms-teams.exe
 - MSTEAM1,C:\Program Files\WindowsApps\MSTeams*8wekyb3d8bbwe\ms-teams.exe